mdn/browser-compat-data/docs/data-guidelines/tags.md

 ],
 ```

 Tags are always an array and the items consist of namespaced names.
 A namespace must be provided (see below).
-The name (after the colon) can only be lowercase alphanumeric characters (`a`-`z` and `0-9`) plus the `-` character (hyphen or minus sign) as a word separator.
+The name (after the colon) can only be lowercase alphanumeric characters (`a-z` and `0-9`) plus the `-` character (hyphen or minus sign) as a word separator.

 ## Tag namespaces